 Liberal MP Justin Trudeau

-The Abacus Data survey says the front-runners each have the support of 35% of respondents followed by the Liberals at 20%.
+Abacus Data found that, across the country, the Conservatives have the support of 35% of voters, the NDP 31% and the Liberals 21%.